ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase C Interface Manual.md

 All statement handles belonging to the connection handle passed as arguments when this function is called Processing of SQL statements related to (ALTIBASE_STMT) is aborted, the results are discarded, and all resources associated with these statement handles are freed.

-If you have a result set handle returned using a connection handle, you must first call the altibase_free_result () function to free the result set handle before executing this function. do.
+If the user has a result set handle returned using a connection handle, the user must first call the altibase_free_result () function to free the result set handle before executing this function. do.

 #### Example